BlackWolfed/RedTeamRecon/README.md

 $ dmitry -wnse gitlab.com -o /root/Desktop/dmitry
 ```
 ### VirusTotal
-Also you can check virustotal website to get more information to your target and get more subdomain details
+Also, you can check virustotal website to get more information about your target and get more subdomain details

 ## 2. Check IPs used for your target by [shodan.io], [censys.io], [ipinfo.io]